 Sofitel Legend Metropole Hanoi

-The Sofitel Legend Metropole is one of Hanoi’s most beautiful and luxurious hotels.
-The French colonial-style hotel is rich in history, dating back to 1910, and is located just one block from the famous Hanoi Opera House in the French Quarter.
-The five-star hotel has an incredible restaurant and a bar on-site which welcome non-guests as well.
+The Sofitel Legend Metropole is one of Hanoi’s most iconic and luxurious hotels.
+This French colonial-style gem, dating back to 1910, is located just a block from the renowned Hanoi Opera House in the heart of the French Quarter.
+As a five-star establishment, it boasts an exceptional restaurant and bar, both of which are open to non-guests, offering a taste of its timeless elegance to all visitors.

 The Lapis Hotel